 Ariandel is a relatively huge target and can be pummeled with spells with area effects, such as Poison Mist, Toxic Mist, and Pestilent Mist.
 With summons on your side distracting him, his back is likely to be exposed to some punishment.

 3. Nameless King

-The Nameless King is my arch enemy.
-He took me longer to defeat than any other boss in the game, even though I don’t consider him to be the hardest.
+The Nameless King is my arch-enemy.
+Even though I don’t consider him the hardest, he took me longer to defeat than any other boss in Dark Souls 3.

-Every time you die in this fight it’ll be due to one single mistake.
+Every time you die in this fight, it’ll be due to one mistake.
 My advice for defeating this guy is to take your time and learn his moves.
 The camera angles will probably get you more than once, so don’t give up.

 Difficulty: 10 out of 10